Automated border control system: Taiwan

 Taiwan's eGate is a free automated entry system for Republic of China citizens and certain classes of residents and frequent visitors.

 Users simply scan their travel documents at the gate and are passed through for facial recognition.
 Electronic fingerprinting is used when facial recognition fails.
 Registration is available at the immigration counter right at the port of entry.

-Passengers who are over 16 years old and have an electronic passport from one of the following countries (pre-enrolment registration required at the manual immigration office near checkpoint) may use the eGates:
+Passengers who are over 10 years old and at least 120cm height, holding an electronic passport from one of the following countries (pre-enrolment registration required at the manual immigration office near checkpoint) may use the eGates: